pixelesdev/simple-notes/README.md

-# Simple-Sticky-Notes
+# Simple-Notes
-A simple sticky notes app i made for the web bc why not.
+A simple notes app i made for the web bc why not.
 (Also use of code is absolutely free, idc what you do with it)

 ## Installing NPM + React version (Assumed npm already installed)
 To install the npm project just download the root folder of ```npm-react``` and cd into it.